 Part 3: Always comply with the fixing-specific permissible loads

 Two factors must be taken into consideration in specifying the loads with effects on the fixing installation: amount of load and load direction.
 In addition to the weight of the object or structure to be fixed, loads are also always a question of the directions of the load caused by the weight and the type of the load.
 The load on the installation can refer to traction force (N), shear force (V) or compression force (N).
 Usually, the combined load of these forces affects the fixing.
 The unit of load is kilonewton kN, with 1 kN corresponding to a mass of approximately 100 kg.

-Traction (force)Compression Shear force Combined traction and shear force (oblique traction)
+Combined traction and shear force FR (oblique traction)

-Combined traction and shear force and bending moment at distance Combined shear force and bending moment at distance Bending moment
+Combined traction and shear force FR and bending moment M at distance E

 Combined shear force V and bending moment M at distance E